davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 .. option:: -Wno-multichar, -Wmultichar

   Do not warn if a multicharacter constant ('FOOF') is used.
-  Usually they indicate a typo in the users code, as they have implementation-defined values, and should not be used in portable code.
+  Usually they indicate a typo in the user's code, as they have implementation-defined values, and should not be used in portable code.

 .. option:: -Wnormalized[=<none|id|nfc|nfkc>]